 The Personal Education Plan or PEP is a record of how professionals around the child looked after will support their educational outcomes and achievement.
-It is developed and reviewed termly with the designated teacher, where the child is on the roll of a school.
+It is developed and reviewed termly with the designated teacher, young person, social worker, carer and virtual school.
 A PEP should be started within 10 days of a child becoming looked after, and their plan must be in place by their first review.

 PEP formats vary between Local Authorities but should always include: